nshcherbakova/ImageEditor/README.md

 4. translations
 5. QML
 6. UI animations
-7. uploading images to cloud
+7. uploading images to the cloud
-8. integration with social networks to uploading and downloading photos
+8. integration with social networks to uploading and downloading photos from/to there
-9. add image editing tools and more complexed filters like Vintage Photo
+9. add image editing tools and more complicated filters like Vintage Photo